MIDEAST STOCKS - Factors to watch - June 22

-DUBAI, June 22 Here are some factors that may affect Middle East stock markets on Thursday.
+DUBAI, June 22 (Reuters) - Here are some factors that may affect Middle East stock markets on Thursday.
 Reuters has not verified the press reports and does not vouch for their accuracy.

 * GLOBAL MARKETS-Asian stocks climb as oil crawls up from 10-month low